Amazingly it is now seven years plus

 must be able to start off of it's installed start

-Injection map will need to be recalibrated see below.
+Injection map will need to be recalibrated when hi-performance exhaust fitted (see below).

 (Do not consider using the stock pipe with